 There was a steep decline in pollock abundance in the Aleutian Islands as the 1978 year class diminished with age and relatively high fishery removals.
-Estimates of exploitation rates suggest they were below

-$F{OFL}$ , during this period.
-However, given poor subsequent recruitment, catches near the 1990s level were unsustainable.
-To examine the role of the 1978 year class, estimated recruitment was projected forward from that year but in the absence of fishing mortality (to estimate the so-called "dynamic $B_0$ ".
-This showed that a significant decline occurred simply due to changes in recruitment and apparently environmental conditions.
-The "no fishing" projection suggests that the 2016 female spawning stock biomass would be at 83% of what it would have been without fishing (with a low point in 1999 at 30% of the unfished stock).
-Since the cessation of directed fishing in 1999 and very low removal levels since 2005, the stock has stabilized and increased (Fig.1A.23).
+Estimates of exploitation rates suggest they were below F{OFL} , during this period.
+However, given poor recruitment, catches near the 1990s level were unsustainable.
+To examine the role of the 1978 year class, estimated recruitment was projected forward from that year but in the absence of fishing mortality (to estimate "dynamic B_0 ").
+This showed that a significant decline occurred simply due to changes in recruitment.
+The "no fishing" projection suggests that the 2018 female spawning stock biomass would be at 89% of what it would have been without fishing (with a low point in 1997 at 34% of the unfished stock).
+Since the cessation of directed fishing in 1999 and very low removal levels since 2005, the stock has stabilized and increased (Fig.1A.22).